marthijnm/repit-support/manual.md

 Only one rest timer runs at a time.
 Completing or canceling its workout stops it.
 Closing the timer panel or leaving the app does not pause its countdown.

+When the rest period finishes or you tap **Skip**, the timer panel closes automatically and returns you to the workout.

 When prompted, allow notifications if you want a **Rest finished** alert while the app is in the background.
 In the foreground, the timer provides sound and haptic feedback where supported.
 Notification delivery and sound depend on your device settings.

 <!-- > **Screenshot 08 — Rest timer:** Use two images: the duration-selection panel with Custom, and a running countdown showing the −10 sec, Skip, and +10 sec controls. -->